jenkinsci/templating-engine-plugin/docs/how-to/upgrade-2.0/index.md

 This will impact the Jenkins Configuration as Code (JCasC) YAML schema used to configure JTE.

 !!! tip
-    We would recommend configuring the Global Governance Tier manually the way you require and exporting the JCasC YAML to see the schema required to automate configuring JTE.
+    It's recommended to configure the Global Governance Tier manually the way you require and exporting the JCasC YAML to see the schema required to automate configuring JTE.

 ### Job Configurations